Euphydryas anicia: Life cycle

-Anicia Checkerspot females produce 2-3 sets of eggs, which they hide under their host plant's leaves as they hatch after two weeks.
-The larvae then make a silk shelter.
-Together over their host plant that acts as protection.
+Female anicia checkerspots produce 2-3 sets of eggs, which they hide under their host plant's leaves.
+They hatch after two weeks and the larvae then make a silk shelter on their host plant that acts as protection.
 This structure usually lasts until winter or the defoliation of a plant.
 The larvae enter diapause after the third or fourth molt.
-This process starts around early autumn, when the larvae come out and begin feeding during early spring.
+This process starts around early autumn, until the larvae come out and begin feeding during early spring.

-Many environmental factors during spring like moisture and temperature help anicia checkerspot larvae determine when their diapause should be over.
-Diapause can happen for more than one year.
+Environmental factors such as moisture and temperature during spring are cues to end the period of diapause.
+If conditions are not favourable, then the length of the diapause can last for more than one year.
 Climate change can offset diapause by affecting the conditions of the environmental cues.
 The larvae start to pupate after 3-4 more molts.
 The triggers for pupation are still not well understood.

 Climate change can negatively affect the life cycle of the butterfly through the environment.
 The mortality rate for the caterpillars is 98% which is similar to other butterflies.
 In the adult stage, their once-a-year flight takes place from late May to mid-August depending on the elevation and range.
-They do this to find their mates before their short lives end.
+This flight period enables them to find their mates before their short lives end.

 Defense

-Iridoid glycosides, obtained through their host plants, are a chemical defense this species uses.
-Iridoid glycosides are used for various reasons like healing damaged areas and fighting off infections by many plants.
-They are gathered at the larval stage and are kept throughout life, although they lose some by their final larval molt.
+Iridoid glycosides, obtained through their host plants, are a chemical defense used by anicia checkerspots.
+Iridoid glycosides are used by many plants for various reasons including healing damaged areas and fighting off infections.
+They are gathered by anicia checkerspots larvae and are kept throughout life, although they lose some by their final larval molt.

 The anicia checkerspot keeps them as glycosides to stop harmful effects which normally happens when converting them into aglycones.
 They use their bright red, yellow and black bands as aposematic coloration to deter predators from eating due to their unpalatability caused by the chemicals.

 Conservation status

-The Anicia Checkerspot is globally considered G5 secure and common throughout its range.
+The anicia checkerspot is globally considered G5 secure and common throughout its range.
 While small number of places on the continent have it considered G3 Vulnerable to G1 critically imperiled such as the mid-western parts of southern Canada.

-The cloudcrofti subspecies is considered endangered by the U.S. Fish and Wildlife Service due to various reasons such as climate change, construction, invasive plants.
+The subspecies E.a. cloudcrofti is considered endangered by the U.S. Fish and Wildlife Service due to various reasons such as climate change, construction, and invasive plants.
+A 2025 survey failed to find any individuals in the wild.
+In 2026, the last known individual died in captivity, though the subspecies may yet survive in the wild.